ank-2222/Sorting-Visualizer/README.md

 https://sortingzer.herokuapp.com/

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+ [Link To Project](https://sortingzer.onrender.com/) to view it in your browser.

 ##📌Merge Sort: